Compromised Accounts...Next Steps

 What is a Compromised Account?

 An account is compromised when the username and password are known by an unauthorized individual or group of individuals.
 Compromised accounts are used by attackers to obtain sensitive information, steal paychecks or financial aid refunds, or to send spam.
-The BGSU Information Security Team takes all compromised accounts very seriously.
+The BGSU Information Security Office takes all compromised accounts very seriously.

 Think your account may have been compromised?
-Follow the procedures below to secure your BGSU Account.
+Follow these procedures to secure your BGSU account:

 Change your BGSU Password

 - Immediately log into MyBGSU and change your password by selecting IT Service Desk from the top navigation followed by BGSU Password Management from the left navigation menu.
 Check out our Password Tips webpage for suggestions on creating a strong password.

 - Contact Information Technology Services and ask to speak with the Information Security Office to discuss how to best respond if any sensitive information may have been exposed.

 Use Two Factor Authentication

 All BGSU account holders use Two Factor Authentication.
 Two Factor Authentication provides an extra layer of protection for several BGSU services.
 For more information visit www.bgsu.edu/2step.

 Update and Scan